Neo soul: History

-1980s–early 1990s: Stylistic origins
+Early 1990s: Stylistic origins

-Neo soul originated in the 1980s and early 1990s, with the work of musical acts such as Prince, Tony!
+Neo soul originated in the early 1990s, with the work of musical acts such as Tony!
 Toni!
-Toné!, Terence Trent D'Arby, Joi, and Mint Condition, whose music deviated from the conventions of most contemporary R&B at the time.
+Toné!, Terence Trent D'Arby and Mint Condition, whose music deviated from the conventions of most contemporary R&B at the time.
 Tony!
 Toni!
 Toné!-member Raphael Saadiq later embarked on a solo career and produced various works of other neo soul artists.
-Influential to neo soul, UK act Sade achieved success in the 1980s with music that featured a smooth jazzy style of pop rock called sophisti-pop.
-The band was part of a new wave of British R&B-oriented artists during the late-1980s and early 1990s that also included Soul II Soul, Caron Wheeler, The Brand New Heavies, Jamiroquai, and Lisa Stansfield.
-AllMusic's Alex Henderson writes that, "Many of the British artists who emerged during that period had a neo-soul outlook and were able to blend influences from different eras".
-Other British progenitors of the neo soul movement at the time included Young Disciples and Omar Lye-Fook, the latter of whom has been cited as "the father of British neo-soul" and an influence on many future artists.
+Some artists that further popularized this sound during the early 1990s included Zhané, Groove Theory, Joi, Tony Rich, and Me'Shell NdegéOcello.